When Does A Slip And Fall Injury Become A Catastrophic Injury?

 A slip and fall accident could be a store, business, public street or sidewalk, private residence, or any other location.
 Property owners and other individuals responsible for creating a dangerous environment may be held financially accountable for a victim's losses if their inattention creates a fall that results in harm.
 The seriousness of the injury may also result in permanent impairment.

 Personal injury claims are subject to tight statutes of limitations.
 Consequently, you may want to take measures to secure your rights as soon as possible after a major slip and fall injury.
-Because consulting with an experienced catastrophic injury attorney prior to filing a claim is highly advised, please visit this website.
+Because consulting with an experienced catastrophic injury attorney prior to filing a claim is highly advised.

 What Classifies As A Catastrophic Injury